philmcminn/new-paper/README.md

 can co-exist alongside that of mine and your other collaborators.

 Whatever environment you use, ensure you have a spell checker installed!
-(Again, VS Code has a plugin for one of these.)
+(Again, VSCode has a plugin for one of these.)
 You will also find various other plugins useful, for example those that manage tabs/spaces and remove trailing spaces in your source text files.